isi-nmr/JHEAT/README.md

 # JHEAT
 JHEAT is a Java library for generating HEAT MAP for scientific purpose

-# This project was supported by:
+### 🇪🇺 This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 813120.
+Property rights belong to The Institute of Scientific Instruments of the Czech Academy of Sciences.

-European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 813120 (INSPiRE-MED)
+Contact: amirshamaei@ISIBrno.Cz